postsharp/Metalama.Documentation/content/conceptual/aspects/aspect-design.md

 For more details, refer to <xref:advising-code>.

-### 2. Reporting and suppressing diagnostics
+### 2. Reporting, suppressing diagnostics and suggesting code fixes

 Aspects can report diagnostics (a term encompassing errors, warnings, and information messages) and suppress diagnostics reported by the C# compiler, analyzers, or other aspects.

+Aspects can suggest code fixes for any diagnostic they report or propose code refactorings.

 For more information about this feature, refer to <xref:diagnostics>.

-### 3. Suggesting code fixes
+### 3. Performed advanced code validations

-Aspects can suggest code fixes for any diagnostic they report or propose code refactorings.

-### 4. Validating the code that references the target declaration
+The <xref:Metalama.Framework.Aspects.IAspectBuilder`1.Outbound?text=builder.Outbound> property allows to register validators for advanced scenarios:

+* validate the target declaration after it will be transformed by all aspects,
-Aspects can validate not only the target code but also any _reference_ to the target declaration.
+* validate any _references_ to the target declaration.

 Refer to <xref:aspect-validating>.

+### 4. Adding other aspects to be applied

+The <xref:Metalama.Framework.Aspects.IAspectBuilder`1.Outbound?text=builder.Outbound> property also allows to add other aspects to the target code.

+Refer to <xref:child-aspects>.

 ### 5. Defining its eligibility